-How Much Food Should I Eat?
+Food Portions: How Much Should I Eat?

 Why do restaurants and food manufacturers like to serve larger portions?
 Because customers like getting the best value for their money!
-But the value meal is no deal when it triples our calories and sets the stage for health problems.
+But the value meal is no deal when it has too much fat, sugar, and calories and sets the stage for health problems.

 But when it comes to foods that are high in calories, fat, or sugar, the serving size can alert you that you may be getting more than is healthy.
 Let's say you buy a 3-ounce bag of cookies and you eat the whole bag.
 If the label shows the serving size is 1 ounce, not only did you have 3 servings, you also had 3 times the listed calories as well as 3 times the sugar.

 Recommended amounts.
 Serving sizes tell you how much people typically eat and the nutrition in that amount.
 Serving sizes don’t tell you how much to eat or which foods you need to stay healthy.
 That's where the U.S. Department of Agriculture's MyPlate comes in.
 It recommends the right mix and amount of food for you.

 MyPlate is divided into four sections with dairy on the side to represent the 5 food groups:

 The ChooseMyPlate website offers guidelines to help people figure out how much of these foods they should eat based on age, weight, gender, and activity level.

 How to Use MyPlate Every Day

 Serving sizes on food labels and recommended amounts on the ChooseMyPlate site are usually given in grams, ounces, or cups.
 Of course, most of us don't carry around food scales and measuring cups.
 So how can we translate those amounts into portions we can relate to?
 That's where visual cues come in.